 A single exterior French drain trench that’s 50 feet long means excavating about 75 cubic feet of soil.
-Depending on how wet your soil is (if you have a drainage problem, it’s probably pretty wet), that means 4 to 5 tons of dirt.
+Depending on how wet your soil is (if you have a drainage problem, it’s probably pretty wet), that means four tons to five tons of dirt.

 Not only do you have to dig out the dirt, you’ll have to move it somewhere.
-You’re going to refill your trench with gravel (another 4 to 5 tons), so the excavated dirt needs a new home, such as fill for a low spot on your property or a couple of raised garden beds.
+You’re going to refill your trench with gravel (another four tons to five tons), so the excavated dirt needs a new home, such as fill for a low spot on your property or a couple of raised garden beds.

 Reality check: A French drain to cure soggy areas and minor flooding in your yard, sometimes called a curtain drain, can be a DIY undertaking.
 However, installing a footing drain to cure a wet basement is definitely a job for a pro.